brunobaudry/moodle-local_deepler/README.md

 ### Dependencies

-You need a [©DeepL API](https://www.deepl.com/en/pro-api)  Free or Pro account.
+You need a [©DeepL API](https://www.deepl.com/en/pro-api)  Free or Pro account when you want to translate your content from one source to a distinct target.
+You need a [©DeepL API Improve text](https://developers.deepl.com/docs/api-reference/improve-text) Pro account should your need be to rephrase your source in the same language.
 [Multi-Language Content (v2)](https://moodle.org/plugins/filter_multilang2) is a dependency of this plugin and will not work without it.

 ## Configuration